Pygmy Sperm Whale

 Quick Facts

 Pygmy sperm whales are toothed whales named after the waxy substance—spermaceti—found in their heads.
-The spermaceti is an oil sac that helps the whales produce sound.
-Like squids, pygmy sperm whales can produce a dark, ink-like liquid that helps them escape from predators.
+The spermaceti is an oil sac that helps the whales focus sound.
+Like squid, pygmy sperm whales can produce a dark, ink-like liquid that helps them escape from predators.

 Pygmy sperm whales are found in temperate and tropical seas worldwide.
 They look very similar to dwarf sperm whales, making it very difficult to distinguish between the two species in the field.
 Little is known about both species because of limited information, and they are considered rare.